noisebridge/hackersinresidence/README.md

     - Allow the organization to un-cancel opportuntities too.
     - Data model consumed by the opportunity

+#### accounts templates

+The accounts templates are copied from pinax-theme-bootstrap which is MIT licensed.

 #### Deploying a mail in a view on form submission